luca-fiorito-11/sandy/INSTALL.md

 # Installation and configuration

-## Installation on Windows/Linux with pip/conda
+## Installing SANDY on Windows/Linux with pip/conda
 The recommended way to install SANDY both on Windows and Linux is on an Anaconda virtual environment that already includes several python packages.
 Click [here](#anaconda) for more details on Anaconda.

 We advise to install the SANDY dependences in a python environment that was not previously altered.
 You can do so from a terminal/Anaconda Prompt using the package/environment management system `conda` included in Anaconda, as